Erosion: Soils

-While erosion of soils is a natural process, human activities have increased by 10-40 times the rate at which erosion is occurring globally.
+While erosion of soils is a natural process, human activities have increased by 10–40 times the rate at which erosion occurs globally.
 Excessive (or accelerated) erosion causes both "on-site" and "off-site" problems.
 On-site impacts include decreases in agricultural productivity and (on natural landscapes) ecological collapse, both because of loss of the nutrient-rich upper soil layers.
 In some cases, the eventual result is desertification.
 Off-site effects include sedimentation of waterways and eutrophication of water bodies, as well as sediment-related damage to roads and houses.
 Water and wind erosion are the two primary causes of land degradation; combined, they are responsible for about 84% of the global extent of degraded land, making excessive erosion one of the most significant environmental problems.

-In the United States, farmers cultivating highly erodible land must comply with a conservation plan to be eligible for certain forms of agricultural assistance.
+Often in the United States, farmers cultivating highly erodible land must comply with a conservation plan to be eligible for agricultural assistance.